 Glossary of Print Edition Terms

-A limited edition print is almost always marked with an edition.
-An edition is the total number of copies of the print and can signify how rare the work is.
-Editions are numbered, for example, 1/50.
-A print with a shorter edition length can be understood as rarer than a print with a longer or 'open' (meaning unlimited) edition length.
+A limited edition print is almost always marked with an edition, which delineates the total number of copies of the print and can signify how rare the work is.
+Editions are numbered, for example, 1/50 and a print with a shorter edition length can be understood as rarer than a print with a longer or 'open' (meaning unlimited) edition length.

 To wrap your head around print editions, see our Glossary below.